microsoft/CNTK/bindings/python/doc/extend.rst

 User learners
 -------------
 Implementing a custom learner in pure Python is accomplished by
- - creating a class that inherits from :class:`cntk.learner.UserLearner`
+ - creating a class that inherits from :class:`cntk.learners.UserLearner`
- - implementing its :meth:`~cntk.learner.UserLearner.update` method
+ - implementing its :meth:`~cntk.learners.UserLearner.update` method

 Here is an example, how normal stochastic gradient descent would be reimplemented in a naive way::